hobbs90/meeane-page-object/README.md

 ## Improvements

-Suggested improvements would be to add a facility to interact with the address widgets on the pages.
+Suggested improvements would be to add a facility to interact with the address widgets on the Columbus Direct pages.
 I'll look to add these at a later date but will use a different approach rather than forking the master as page-object gem already has an extension point that allows us to define our own Element types and register them with the gem.
 This would seem a better approach.

 ## Documentation